andygello555/sttp/reports/project_plan.md

 I plan to start writing the final report at the beginning of the second term (10th January) up until the deadline date.
 This will provide me with enough time to submit a complete draft of my report by the 18th February.
 It will also allow me to get started with programming so that issues I face during programming will be fresh in my mind whilst writing the report.<br/>
 It will also make the professional issues section easier as by that point I will have been fully engrossed in any professional issues that may occur in this field.

+## Research

+I have timetabled in reading materials so that I can gain a better understanding of the subject matter.
+The following books are the ones that I will read as thoroughly as possible within the given time frame.

+### Aho, A., Lam, M., Sethi, R. and Ullman, J., 2014. *Compilers; Principles, Techniques, and Tools*, By Alfred V.

+This will aid in writing both of my reports as it offers the theory and techniques behind compiler writing.<br/>
+_Timeline: **5th - 20th October**_

+### Wirth, N., 1976. *Algorithms + Data Structures = Programs*. p.Chapter 5, Appendix B.

+Wirth's book on algorithms and data structures also has a chapter on compilers and an appendix which includes Pascal syntax diagrams.
+These should help me understand the history of compilers as well as giving me examples of syntax diagrams.<br/>
+_Timeline: **5th - 10th October**_

 ## Risks

 ### The base set of language features might be too easy or too difficult to implement